GuihJF/GuilhermeF/README.md

 👀 Passionate about data analysis and software development

-💼 6 years of experience in tech support, customer service, help desk, social media, and e-commerce — all within the tech field
+💼 6 years of professional experiences in technology field

-🌱 Currently learning Python (to program and manage data using libraries like Pandas), SQL, and Power BI
+🌱 Currently learning Python (to program and manage data), SQL, and Power BI

 🤝 Looking to collaborate on entry-level data projects